 Head to the retro-style bar Studio 70 for evening drinks, after dinner cocktails, or for a night out on the weekend.
 This venue is 70s themed; everything from décor to music belongs in that era.
-We visited after dinner for some delicious drinks from their extensive beverages menu.
+We visited after dinner for some delicious drinks from, what could be considered on of the best bars in Cairo, their extensive beverages menu.
 Soft options are available for those who don’t drink.

 Signature drinks: Sake Cucumber, Sparkling Delight, Diana Ross, Grape & Grapes.